 A community space

-The use of a refurbished Assembly Hall could also extend beyond the school and a clear majority of people who took part in our survey said that they would want to attend arts (88%) or charity (61%) events at the venue.
+A refurbished Assembly Hall could be an exciting and valuable resource for our wider local community – a clear majority of people who took part in our survey said that they would want to attend arts (88%) or charity (61%) events at the venue.

 The charity Crisis used the School building and hall for two years running to provide food and shelter for the homeless.